dullhunk/placement-visits/index.md

 * AOB
 * For tutees, there's some more guidance on these meetings at [www.cdyf.me/starting#visits](https://www.cdyf.me/starting#visits)

-## Scheduling the meeting with your tutee using outlook
+## Scheduling the meeting with your tutee using Microsoft Bookings

 You may find the *Microsoft Bookings* tool useful for scheduling the meeting, students pick slots that you make available by granting them write access to selected parts of your diary: